tianshengs/Camera_Calibration_MobileLighting2019/calibration boards/README.md

 # Calibration boards
-Here are a list of Calibration boards (pdf and jpg versions) that have already been generated.
+Here are a list of Calibration boards (.pdf, .png, and .jpg versions) that have already been generated.

 ## Aruco boards
 ### [Board 1](AruCo%20Boards/board_0-112.jpg):